revel/revel/manual/i18n-messages.md

 ### Retrieving the current locale

-The application code can access the current locale from within a `Controller` using the `Controller.Args` map with the key `currentLocale`.
+The application code can access the current locale from within a `Controller` using the `Controller.Locale` property.
 For example:

 <pre class="prettyprint lang-go">
 func (c Application) Index() rev.Result {
-	currentLocale := c.Args["currentLocale"].(string)
+	currentLocale := c.Locale
 	c.Render(currentLocale)
 }
 </pre>